MinulSandith/Text-encrypter/README.md

 Encryption of text

-## Usage
+## How to use

 1. Visit the app
 2. Enter your text
 3. Click encode or decode
--   Encode - locking a text
+-   Encode - locking a text(any text)
--   Decode – unlocking text
+-   Decode – unlocking text(text that you have encoded before)
+4. Copy the text (move the mouse to the end of the appeared text box)

 ## Version